Blog Driver’s Licence Renewal in Ontario

 If you need to visit a ServiceOntario centre in person, you will need to bring your driver's licence number, the 7-digit trillium number found on the back of your licence, and a postal code.

-You will also need a personal identification document.
-It needs to verify your name, date of birth and signature.
-You may be able to renew your health card at this time too.
+You will also need a personal identification document that verifies your name, date of birth, and signature.
+You may be able to renew your health card at this time, too.

 ServiceOntario online driver’s licence renewal